7 Tips for Chasing Perfect Fall Colours in Ontario

 Take into account whether a place you want to visit has primarily deciduous or evergreen trees.
 The latter, as the name suggests, won't be as dramatic as a forest made of sugar maple and oak trees.

 Hiking up a hill or a tower will yield the best views.
-Some of my favourites lookouts include the Dorset Tower, the Track and Tower trail at Algonquin Park, the Crack Trail at Killarney Provincial Park and the Fire Tower trail at Restoule Provincial Park.
+Some of my favourite lookouts include the Dorset Tower, the Track and Tower trail at Algonquin Park, the Crack Trail at Killarney Provincial Park and the Fire Tower trail at Restoule Provincial Park.

 4. Find a Body of Water.